BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 - Hard to use blackboard.
 - Can not delete post
 - No real time collaboration
-- Course content not well organized
+- Course can better organized.
-  - Reference should put together.
+  - All reference materials should put together.
+  - Too many type of different works, homework/quiz/book/optional book/discussion, which confuse people.
-  - If create so many type of works, there should be a check list to reflect the status.
+  - If we do need to cover all of them, there should be a check list to help setup the routine and remind us.
-  - The learning curve has space to improve.
+  - The learning curve might want to improve.
+For example, the homework comes with limited background and it is not clear to most of the students.
+  - zyBooks, I picked python and found lots of Java or c type pseudo code.

 # Reference